veksha/cuda_lsp/readme/readme.txt

 --------------
 Plugin has the config file, which can be opened in CudaText by:
 "Options / Settings-plugins / LSP Client / Config".
-The possible options are listed in another text file in the LSP Client folder.
+Possible options are listed in another text file in the LSP Client's "readme" sub-folder.

 Semantic tokens